DrSleepy/AWS-Certified-Developer-Exam-Notes/SQS.md

 - Default visibility timeout is 30 seconds
 - Maximum visibility timeout is 12 hours
 - Timeout can be increased with the 'ChangeMessageVisiblity' API call

+## Managing Large messages (over 256KB to 2GB)

+- Upload the queue messages to S3
+- Configure SQS to read messages from S3
+- Must use SQS extended Client Library (not available on normal SQS SDK)